nunofachada/cf4ocl/docs/01_userguide.md

 for the information in the wrappers information table, in case it has already been requested; if not, they proceed with the query as normal.

-Client code will usually use the @ref ug_getinfo "info macros" of each wrapper in order to fetch information about the underlying OpenCL object.
+Client code will commonly use the @ref ug_getinfo "info macros" of each wrapper in order to fetch information about the underlying OpenCL object.
 These macros expand into the `ccl_wrapper_get_info*()` methods, automatically casting objects and values to the appropriate type,